Delémont: Transportation

 Delémont has good road connections to the surrounding cities.
 It lies on the main road between Basel and Bienne, as well as La Chaux-de-Fonds.
 In 1998, the first stretch of motorway in the canton of Jura (the A 16) was opened between Delémont and Porrentruy.

 The first stretch of rail line reached Delémont from Basel in 1875.
 The continuation to Moutier was completed in 1876.
 All trains from Basel to Bienne must reverse in Delémont.

 During World War II, the railway station was accidentally bombed on 8 September 1944 by the Allies, injuring a number of railway employees.

 A well-developed bus system serves the surrounding countryside.

+The nearest airport is EuroAirport Basel Mulhouse Freiburg, located 59 km north east of Delémont.
+However, Zurich Airport is also at a reasonable distance, located 116 km east of the city.

 Heritage sites of national significance

 The Vorbourg Chapel, the Prince-Bishops' Castle, St-Marcel's Church, the Museum jurassien d’art et d’histoire and the Tour Rouge, the historic turntable for locomotives and the railway roundhouse are listed as Swiss heritage site of national significance.
 The entire old town of Delémont is part of the Inventory of Swiss Heritage Sites.